CLB56/tips_and_tricks/vim.md

 To open the terminal in a vertical split (and get the source code and the debugging console in the same screen) :vert term
 To come back to a vim buffer without exiting the terminal, i didn't find anu other solution that to enable the mouse

+Once in ipdb shell, execute the code till the next embed(), to come back to ipython shell.

 # If you plan to use the built-in plugin manager (not recommended in 2020)